 Gatwick flight chaos to last all week as Covid causes staff shortages

+Gatwick flight cancellations to last all week as Covid causes staff shortages

 Dozens of easyJet services axed as staff sickness hits airport’s air traffic control tower